geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-07-13/meeting-transcript.md

 Sounds good.

 ##### **Chenyu** [[00:57:45](https://www.youtube.com/watch?v=dfMxyGxd_WE&t=3465)]
-We also have Reina.
+We also have Raine.
 Do you want to talk about anything for your backend, the RDNA backend?

 ##### **Geohot** [[00:57:52](https://www.youtube.com/watch?v=dfMxyGxd_WE&t=3472)]
-Reina, yeah, I added you as a speaker.
+Raine, yeah, I added you as a speaker.

 ##### **Geohot** [[00:57:54](https://www.youtube.com/watch?v=dfMxyGxd_WE&t=3474)]
 You have to exit the meeting and re-enter, and then you can talk.
 Can you hear me?
 Yes.
 OK, perfect.